LakeLab/LakeLab.github.io/_posts/2020-03-19-network_debugging_with_stetho.markdown

 }
 ```

 Your manifest even can be separated by the debug variant as follows.
-It will be merged automatically with your manifest in main directory.
+It will be merged automatically with your manifest in the main directory.
 ```xml
 <!--AndroidManifest.xml in debug directory-->
 <manifest xmlns:android="http://schemas.android.com/apk/res/android"